Sunday, 03 May 2026

 Rail: +2m 900m-400m, True Remainder

-Weather: Partly cloudy, 25°C, humidity 41%, wind 20km/h N (watch for gusts and a bit of chop down the straight)
+Weather: Partly cloudy, 25°C, humidity 41%, wind 20km/h N (watch for breezy straight work and a bit of tempo variance)

 Jockeys to follow:

-Izzy Neale — keeps popping up on the right kind of rides and gets a stack of live chances
+Izzy Neale - keeps popping up on live chances and gets the sort of rides that can shape a meeting.

 Stables to respect: